-While coming to Chandpur, we noticed that there are several restaurants on Tajpur beach.
+While coming to Chandpur, we noticed that there are several restaurants in shacks on the Tajpur beach.
 We decided to leave the resort and go to Tajpur beach for our lunch before we return back home.
-Tajpur beach is more popular beach with more people, restaurants in the shanties by the sea.
+Tajpur beach is more popular beach with more people, restaurants in the shacks by the sea.
 We entered into one of them — Maa Basuli — for our lunch.

 We enjoyed our hot lunch while it was raining outside.
 The fish and crabs were so fresh and when these were cooked they tasted yummy, finger-licking delicious.
 These restaurants are family run business units.
 Two young kids were serving us foods.
-Their schools are on puja vacation until Bhai-dooj.
+Their schools are on puja vacation until Bhai-phonta or Bhai-dooj.
 So, they are also helping their family during this vacation.
-We took a picture with those two smart kids before we left for our home.

 The taste of the foods is still lingering in our mouth.
 It was an awesome experience.
 In fact, the last lunch was our the best experience of this trip.